Buhari Assents to Advertising Council, Civil Aviation, Six Other Bills

 Udora Orizu in Abuja

-Making this revelation Monday, the Senior Special Assistant to the President on National Assembly Matters (House of Representatives), Nasir Baballe Ila, on Monday said the bills signed into law by the president included Civil Aviation Act, 2022; Nigeria Meteorological Agency (Establishment) Act, 2022; Pharmacy Council of Nigeria (Establishment) Act, 2022; and Nigerian Council for Management Development Act 2022.

-Others are the National Institute of Credit Administration (Establishment) Act, 2022; Chartered Institute of Social Work Practitioners (Establishment) Act, 2022; Advertising Regulatory Council of Nigeria Act, 2022 and Counselling Practitioners Council of Nigeria Act, 2022.
+The bills assented to by the president included the Civil Aviation Act, 2022; Nigeria Meteorological Agency (Establishment) Act, 2022; Pharmacy Council of Nigeria (Establishment) Act, 2022; Nigerian Council for Management Development Act 2022; National Institute of Credit Administration (Establishment) Act, 2022; Chartered Institute of Social Work Practitioners (Establishment) Act, 2022; Advertising Regulatory Council of Nigeria Act, 2022 and Counselling Practitioners Council of Nigeria Act, 2022.

-The Meteorological Agency Act 2022 repealed the Nigerian Metrological Agency (Establishment, etc.) Act, No. 9 of 2003 and enacts the Nigerian Meteorological Agency (Establishment) Act, to provide for comprehensive legal and institutional framework for the regulation of meteorology in Nigeria.
+On the other hand, the Meteorological Agency Act, 2022, repealed the Nigerian Metrological Agency (Establishment, etc.) Act, No. 9 of 2003 and enacts the Nigerian Meteorological Agency (Establishment) Act, to provide for comprehensive legal and institutional framework for the regulation of meteorology in Nigeria.

-The Pharmacy Council of Nigeria Act 2022 repeals the Pharmacists Council of Nigeria Act Cap.
+Also, the Pharmacy Council of Nigeria Act, 2022, repeals the Pharmacists Council of Nigeria Act Cap.
 P17 Laws of the Federation of Nigeria, 2004 and enacts the Pharmacy Council of Nigeria (Establishment) Act, 2022 charged with the responsibility, amongst others, of regulating and controlling the education, training and practice of pharmacy and related matters in Nigeria.

-The Nigerian Council for Management Development Act 2022 repeals the Nigerian Council for Management Development Act, Cap.
+Similarly, the Nigerian Council for Management Development Act, 2022, repeals the Nigerian Council for Management Development Act, Cap.
 N99, Laws of the Federation of Nigeria, 2004 and the National Centre for Economic Management and Administration Act, Cap.
 N14, Laws of the Federation of Nigeria, 2004 and enacts the Nigerian Council for Management Development Act, 2022.